Dobatymo/data-algos/algorithms.md

 - works on: 'Linked list', 'Array', 'List'
 - has an advantage when sequential access is fast compared to random access
 - O(1) for list with geometric distributed values
-- implemented in c++ std::find (impl. dependent), python list.index
+- implemented in: 'C++ std::find (impl. dependent)', 'Python list.index'
 - input: 'List'

 ## Binary search algorithm